Cambridge, UK Guide

 1 hour 30 minutes by train Dominated by its magnificent cathedral, Peterborough offers a blend of history, culture, and natural beauty.
 Explore Peterborough Cathedral, wander through Ferry Meadows Country Park, and discover the city's many museums and historical sites.

-50 minutes by train Step back in time at Audley End House, a magnificent Jacobean mansion managed by English Heritage.
+1 hour 30 minutes by train Step back in time at Audley End House, a magnificent Jacobean mansion managed by English Heritage.
 Explore the opulent interiors, wander through the beautifully landscaped gardens, and discover the fascinating history of this grand estate.
 During the summer months, you can even catch a glimpse of costumed interpreters bringing the past to life.

-1 hour 15 minutes by train A historic market town with a rich monastic past, Bury St Edmunds boasts the impressive ruins of Bury St Edmunds Abbey, a beautiful cathedral, and the charming Abbey Gardens.
+30 minutes by train to Audley End station, then a short walk A historic market town with a rich monastic past, Bury St Edmunds boasts the impressive ruins of Bury St Edmunds Abbey, a beautiful cathedral, and the charming Abbey Gardens.
 Explore the town's medieval grid pattern, discover hidden courtyards, and enjoy the vibrant atmosphere of the market.

-20 minutes by train A charming market town on the River Great Ouse, Bedford offers a relaxing escape from the city.
+40 minutes by train A charming market town on the River Great Ouse, Bedford offers a relaxing escape from the city.
 Stroll along the Embankment, visit the Higgins Bedford museum and art gallery, and enjoy the town's vibrant cultural scene.

 1 hour 15 minutes by train Britain's oldest recorded town, Colchester is steeped in history.
 Explore Colchester Castle, built on the foundations of a Roman temple, wander along the Roman walls, and discover the town's many museums and historical sites.
 It's a fascinating journey through time.

-1 hour 15 minutes by train from Cambridge Stamford, a beautiful Georgian town, is renowned for its well-preserved architecture and historic charm.
+1 hour 15 minutes by train Stamford, a beautiful Georgian town, is renowned for its well-preserved architecture and historic charm.
 Explore Burghley House, a magnificent Elizabethan stately home, and wander through the town's charming streets, filled with independent shops and cafes.

-1 hour 30 minutes by train from Cambridge Peterborough, a cathedral city with a rich history, boasts a magnificent cathedral and a vibrant city centre.
+30 minutes by train from Cambridge Peterborough, a cathedral city with a rich history, boasts a magnificent cathedral and a vibrant city centre.
 Explore the Peterborough Museum and Art Gallery, visit Flag Fen Archaeology Park, and enjoy the riverside views.

 50 minutes by train from Cambridge Colchester, Britain's oldest recorded town, boasts a rich Roman history and a fascinating heritage.
 Explore Colchester Castle, visit the Hollytrees Museum, and wander through the charming Dutch Quarter.

-30 minutes by train from Cambridge Known as the home of British horseracing, Newmarket offers a unique day trip experience.
+1 hour 45 minutes by train from Cambridge Known as the home of British horseracing, Newmarket offers a unique day trip experience.
 Visit the National Horseracing Museum, take a tour of a working stable, and perhaps even catch a race.
 The town is steeped in equestrian history and offers a fascinating glimpse into the world of thoroughbreds.

 40 minutes by train Just a short hop from Cambridge, Ely is dominated by its magnificent cathedral, affectionately known as "The Ship of the Fens."
 Explore the historic Oliver Cromwell's House, wander along the picturesque riverside, and enjoy the charming market town atmosphere.
 Ely offers a delightful blend of history, architecture, and peaceful scenery.

-20 minutes by train Claiming to be Britain's oldest recorded town, Colchester offers a fascinating glimpse into Roman and medieval history.
+1 hour 30 minutes by train Claiming to be Britain's oldest recorded town, Colchester offers a fascinating glimpse into Roman and medieval history.
 Explore Colchester Castle, visit the Hollytrees Museum, wander through Castle Park, and discover the town's Roman walls.

-1 hour by train A quintessential English market town, Saffron Walden is known for its charming medieval streets, timber-framed buildings, and the impressive Audley End House and Gardens.
+1 hour 30 minutes by train A quintessential English market town, Saffron Walden is known for its charming medieval streets, timber-framed buildings, and the impressive Audley End House and Gardens.
 Explore the maze at Bridge End Garden, browse the independent shops, and soak up the atmosphere of this historic gem.

-1 hour 30 minutes by train Norwich
+1 hour by train Norwich

 Travel Time